SemanticMediaWiki/SemanticBreadcrumbLinks/CONFIGURATION.md

 	);

 	// Match the category of a page and then for all succeeding steps
-	// tries to match the associated sub-category to that category/sub-category
+	// try to match the associated sub-category to that category/sub-category
 	$GLOBALS['egSBLPropertySearchPatternByNamespace'][ NS_MAIN ] = array(
 		'_INST',
 		'_SUBC',